The Grammys ended in controversy, again. Here’s what to know

 The line, “this doesn’t happen to people like me very often,” drew criticism in the hours after his win.

-Styles was born and raised in Northern England in a small working-class town named Cheshire, and rose to fame in 2010 when he auditioned for the Simon Cowell-led talent competition show “The X Factor.”
+Styles was born and raised in Northern England and rose to fame in 2010 when he auditioned for the Simon Cowell-led talent competition show “The X Factor.”
 He placed third with the boyband One Direction.
 His solo career has earned him several Grammys and Billboard-charting albums and singles.

 Styles hasn’t said what he meant by his words.
 Some have interpreted it as him trying to express how far he’d come from his youth.
 Others, however, see the remark as an example of white privilege.